Transforming Minds: Buddhism in Art

 Dr. Melissa Chiu is Asia Society's Vice President, Global Art Programs and Museum Director and is the Lead Curator of Transforming Minds: Buddhism in Art.
 Dr. Adriana Proser, John H. Foster Curator of Traditional Asian Art, Asia Society Museum, New York, and Dr. Miwako Tezuka, Associate Curator of Contemporary Art, Asia Society Museum, New York are co-curators of the exhibition.

-Docent tours will be available at the following times and days during the week and tours start at the Gallery Reception.
+Gallery Guided Tours will be available at the following times and days during the week and tours start at the Gallery Reception.

 |English Tour||Cantonese Tour|